nus-cs2103-AY2324S1/ip/docs/README.md

 # Cristiano Ronaldo Task Manager 🤖

 Penaldo is a graphical user interface (GUI) desktop app that helps you track your upcoming tasks.
-To start using Cristiano, you can:
+To start using Penaldo, you can:

 - Download the `.jar` file under `Releases`,
 - Navigate to the directory in terminal,
-- run `java -jar penaldo.jar`, angd voila!
+- run `java -jar penaldo.jar`.

-## Features 👾
+## Features

 Penaldo is packed with various features, such as: